JanWillemBrands/ApusApus/README.md

     word     = '"[a-z]+"'
     sentence = person { word } "."

 but we'd loose a lot of meaning.
-First of all, nonsense sentences like "rock you wow." are correct in this grammar.
-And a more subtle effect is that a space before a "." is now also allowed.
+First of all, nonsense sentences like `rock you wow.` are correct in this grammar.
+And a more subtle effect is that a space before a `.` is now also allowed.
 So, the price of a more general grammar is that meaning is lost.
 To bring it back we can make the grammar more specific and also annotate it with helpful instructions (and comments):

     space     : " "                // TODO: handle tabs and new lines
     person    = '[A-Z][a-z]+'